AaronKutch/awint/README.md

 prioritized.
 Please open an issue or PR if you would like these implemented faster.

 - A higher level `Awi` wrapper around `ExtAwi` with more traditional big-integer library functions such as a dynamic sign and automatically resizing bitwidth.
+This higher level wrapper keeps track of leading zeros and ones to speed up operations on very large bitwidth integers with small numerical value.
 - Add a `const` Karatsuba algorithm to multiplication if possible, or add a `fast_mul` free function to `awint_ext`
 - Add custom allocator parameter to `ExtAwi`